chinamike65/hugo-tuolesi/content/book4/book4en.md

 At this time, if someone asks for help, the Arhat cannot hear it.

-When an Arhat does not enter the time, with the power of his vows and the power of blessings, sentient beings will naturally receive some kind of help and some kind of blessing.
+When an Arhat does not enter the time, with the power of his vows and the power of merit, sentient beings will naturally receive some kind of help and some kind of blessing.

 After the Buddha passed away, a king in India was very sad when he heard the news of the Buddha's passing away.
 The Buddha's eldest disciple, Venerable Kasyapa, came to see the king.